Adolescent Counseling

 Adolescent Counseling in Atlanta and Roswell

 If there is one thing that most of us can agree on, it is that being a teenager can be hard.
-Teenagers today are experiencing challenges that result in high levels of stress, anxiety, depression, poor decision making, addictions, and even suicidal thoughts or behaviors.
-Teens are bombarded by social media messages that can cause confusion or distress.
-Academic pressures can build to boiling point.
+Adolescents today are experiencing challenges that result in high levels of stress, anxiety, depression, poor decision making, addictions, and even suicidal thoughts and behaviors.
+Teens are bombarded by social media messages that cause confusion and distress.
+Bullying is all too common.
+Academic pressures can build to a boiling point, and life overall can just feel like it’s just too much, and it’s happening all at once.

-Teens may feel like that no one in their life can understand or help make sense of what is going on in life.
-They may feel helpless, hopeless, and overwhelmed, but may not know how to communicate that to those closest to them.
-At Restorative Counseling Services, we will work with your teen to help them not only better understand themselves but feel confident and able to communicate their experience.
+Adolescents often say that no one can understand or help make sense of what is going on in their life.
+They can feel helpless, hopeless, and overwhelmed, but often don’t know how to effectively communicate their emotions to those closest to them.
+At Restorative Counseling Services, we help teens not only better understand themselves and their experiences, but we also help them lean in to the support offered by loving family members who truly do care.

 A Message to Parents